thekoc/studyarch/README.md

 # studyarch

-A toolkit that helps you make .stduyarch file for flash card app with python.
+A toolkit that helps you make .studyarch file for flash card app with python.

 Can be used to import flash card for [Studies](http://www.studiesapp.com).